 Cycle bikes have two types of braking mechanisms: contact and magnetic brakes.
 Magnetic brakes require virtually no maintenance because they stop the flywheel by using contactless magnetic force.
 Contact braking systems, such as felt pads, put friction against a fly wheel to stop motion.
 Contact brakes require more maintenance to work efficiently.

 We’ve created an easy-to-use guide on changing and cleaning brakes on you Sunny Health and Fitness cycle bike here.
-To clean, all you’ll need is a cleaning brush and a silicon-based lubricant.
+To clean all you’ll need is a cleaning brush and a silicon-based lubricant.

-Cycle bikes can utilize either a chain- or belt-drive system to engage with the flywheel.
+Cycle bikes can utilize either a chain-drive or belt-drive system to engage with the flywheel.
 Chain-drive mechanisms feel like riding a traditional outdoor bike, but they require monthly maintenance.
 Belt-drive mechanisms deliver smoother ride but require very little maintenance.

 We’ve created this guide on how to properly lubricate your chain drive every month.

 One of the most important things to consider in your home gym is space.
-Not only do you need a lot of it, but the area surrounding your bike has to be clean.
+Not only do you need a lot of it, but the area surrounding your bike must be clean.
 You should be mindful of flooring that can cause dust build up in and around your equipment.
 You home gym should be vacuumed on a weekly basis to ensure the longest life out of your cycle bike.

 Also, remember to keep equipment in dry rooms in your home.
 Never leave your bike outside for long periods of time.
 Areas that are damp or extreme in temperature can damage the metal frame, soft-touch materials, and drive mechanism on your bike.